 Houston holiday traditions like Pancho Claus, the Houston Zoo Lights or Sunny 99.1 KODA playing all Christmas music are as dependable as a blanket of humidity in the summer!

-Although as time moves on, not every Houston holiday tradition has survived the test of time like the tree lighting in front of Houston City Hall, which celebrates its 101st year in 2020.
+Although as time moves on, not every Houston holiday tradition has survived the test of time like the tree lighting in front of Houston City Hall.

 Since Locktopia Houston has a time travel game in the Antidote escape room, let’s escape back in time to things Houstonians remember about Houston holiday traditions that are gone.

 BUY A GIFT: Locktopia has a gift voucher promo code! too!

 Foley’s opened its new downtown Houston location at 1110 South Main Street in 1947.
 Shoppers from all around southeast Texas came to the store to view it’s animated window holiday displays.
 Foley’s eventually became Macy’s in 2006.
 The downtown location was torn down in 2013.

 And while we can still eat at her namesake Houston Tex-Mex restaurant on Navigation, let’s remember “Mama Ninfa” Laurenzo who was in a Foley’s Christmas TV commercial.

 Here is more from a 1984 UPI report:

 “Finding a luxury gift for the one who has it all is easy street come Christmas — if you’re on the right mailing lists.
 Consumers with big bucks and tough-to-please subjects can find original pickings in upscale catalogs.

 Take Neiman-Marcus’ $65,000 desk of exotic woods (please) that is a ringer, freckle to freckle, for a Longhorn steer.
 Or, Sakowitz’ offer to have a life-size replica of Rome’s Trevi Fountain erected in the privacy of your backyard for a cool $2.25 million.”
 READ THE REST